We are not alone

 If we feel that everyone is against us because of false rumors, we are not alone.
 If we feel worthless and useless because we can not find a job, we are not alone.
 If we feel misunderstood because others claim we have wrong motives for our behavior, we are not alone.
 When we feel weak and helpless because we are sick, we are not alone.
 When we feel like we're failing because we went bankrupt, we're not alone.
 If we feel that the burden of this world is too heavy for us, we are not alone.

-The things of this world can overwhelm us, but the Father, Son and Holy Spirit are always by our side.
-They are not there to take our troublesome circumstances away from us, but rather to reassure us that we are not alone no matter what valleys we have to walk through.
-They guide, lead, carry, strengthen, understand, comfort, encourage, advise us and walk with us every step of our life journey.
-They will not take their hand off us and will not leave us.
-The Holy Spirit lives in us and therefore we never need to feel lonely (1.
-Corinthians 6,19), because: We are not alone!
+The things of this world can overwhelm us, but the Father, Son, and Holy Spirit are always by our side.
+They are not there to take away our difficult circumstances, but to assure us that we are not alone, no matter what valleys we must walk through.
+They guide, lead, carry, strengthen, understand, comfort, encourage, and advise us, and walk with us every step of our life's journey.
+They will not take their hand from us or abandon us.
+The Holy Spirit lives in us, and therefore we must never feel lonely.
+(1. Kor 6,19), then: We are not alone!

 by Barbara Dahlgren